KavishkaJayakody/Techno-Dynamics/README.md

-# EN2533 Robotics Project – Line Following & Maze Solving Robot
+# Autonomous Robot for the completion of the tasks for SLRC 2025

-This repository contains the code developed for the **EN2533: Robotics Project** at the **University of Moratuwa**.
+This repository contains the code developed for the robot **Hope** developed for **SLRC 2025** organized by the **University of Moratuwa**.
 The robot was designed to perform a variety of autonomous tasks, including:

 - Line following
 - Box manipulation
 - Barcode reading
 - Maze solving
+- ball collection
+- color detection

+The robot was made in 2 versions.
+ -4 wheel omni directional robot
+ -2 wheeled robot

 Microcontroller - ESP32 Devkit V1
+Computer - Raspberry Pi 4
-Motors used - JGB 37-520
+Motors used - JGB 37-520 /N20
 Sensor array - Reykha module

 ---